Designing tomorrow’s systems

 During the last year students choose to specialize in a field of expertise and a sector of activity, thereby consolidating their system architect training.

-The ISAE-SUPAERO engineering program also offers students the opportunity of engaging in many projects, as well as acquiring solid professional experience thanks to the School’s close links with industry as well as on the international scale, with top level partnerships in 25 countries.
+The ISAE-SUPAERO engineering program also offers students the opportunity of engaging in many projects, as well as acquiring solid professional experience thanks to the School’s close links with industry.
+On the international scale, ISAE-SUPAERO has partnerships with top universities in 25 countries.

 To leverage their professional goals, students have the option of personalizing their curriculum by doing a reinforced program in three areas: research, international development, or innovation and entrepreneurship.
 They may also choose to take additional elective courses offering new perspectives in other areas of expertise.